JetBrains/intellij-sdk-docs/basics/run_configurations/run_configuration_execution.md

 Two common filter implementations you may want to reuse are [`RegexpFilter`](upsource:///platform/lang-api/src/com/intellij/execution/filters/RegexpFilter.java) and [`UrlFilter`](upsource:///platform/lang-api/src/com/intellij/execution/filters/UrlFilter.java).

-## Starting a run configuration from code
+## Starting a Run Configuration from Code

 If you have an existing run configuration that you need to execute, the easiest way to do so is to use [`ProgramRunnerUtil.executeConfiguration()`](upsource:///platform/execution-impl/src/com/intellij/execution/ProgramRunnerUtil.java).
 The method takes a [`Project`](upsource:///platform/core-api/src/com/intellij/openapi/project/Project.java), a [`RunnerAndConfigurationSettings`](upsource:///platform/lang-api/src/com/intellij/execution/RunnerAndConfigurationSettings.java), as well as an [`Executor`](upsource:///platform/lang-api/src/com/intellij/execution/Executor.java).
 To get the `RunnerAndConfigurationSettings` for an existing configuration, you can use, for example, `RunManager.getConfigurationSettings(ConfigurationType)`.
 As the last parameter, you normally pass either `DefaultRunExecutor.getRunExecutorInstance()` or `DefaultDebugExecutor.getDebugExecutorInstance()`.